DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/CI showdown.md

 ## What is a CI pipeline?

-For those of you new to CI pipelines it's important to understand what they are, the main components, and how/why they're triggered.
-While they each different CI has unique features & idiosyncrasies, most consist of the same main aspects:
+For those of you new to CI pipelines it's important to understand what they are & what they're used for, the main components, and how/why they're triggered.

+### Pipeline components

+While each different CI has unique features & idiosyncrasies, most consist of the same main components.

+#### Trigger

-- **Trigger**: What starts the pipeline.
+What starts the pipeline.
 This can be manually triggered by a user or automatically on a schedule, a webhook, a git commit, etc.

+#### Jobs

-- **Jobs**: Sometimes also called "tasks", these are individual operations that usually accomplish a single task.
+Sometimes also called "tasks", these are individual operations that usually accomplish a single task.
 That could be running static analysis or unit tests, linting, building a project, interacting with another service, etc. A job usually runs in a single container.

+#### Steps

-- **Steps**: Jobs can often be broken down into smaller steps.
+Jobs can often be broken down into smaller steps.
 While each job can use a different container image, steps usually (not always) all run in the same container.
 Jobs frequently only use a single step, but breaking up into multiple steps can help clarify to the user what's happening.
 Steps also allow you to include different configurations/environment variables that may not be necessary for the whole job.

+#### Container image

+As mentioned [above](#jobs), each time a pipeline runs a job, it starts a container image in which to run the job--this is a critical aspect of CI pipelines.
+The flexibility of containers is what allows developers to accomplish a variety of tasks without the need for managing the litany of dependencies.

 <div hidden>
 ##### AI